JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/mocking_and_stubbing.md

 ### But Why?
 <br/>

 There are 3 primary reasons I use mocking and stubbing.
 First, there is a significant reduction in the amount of boilerplate code required to configure each test.
 Second, we can prevent noisy or expensive tasks from occurring, like log outs or database reads and writes, by replacing those dependencies with mocks.
 Finally, we can automate tests that verify a code path was executed _this can not easily be done without the mock_.
+In short, Mocking and Stubbing allow us to focus on the code we're writing.

 <br/>
 <br/>